MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 ## About

-When the `$rotation` token is declared, it is always converted to individuals `$rotationX/Y/Z` ones.
-This last one also specify the axis which is assumed to be :
+When the `$rotation` token is declared, it is always converted to individuals `$rotationX/Y/Z` attributes.
+These new attributes also specify the axis which is assumed to be by default :
 ```lua
 axis = {
     x = {1,0,0},